pibolib/personal-site/README.md

 ### Site Specifications

 - [x] Primarily single-page design with scroll snapping
+- [x] Responsive design
+- [ ] Fancy stuff
+    - [ ] Star particles that become more evident as the user scrolls down the page.
-- [ ] Responsive design
+    - [ ] Hanging clocks from the 時空Δ page.
+    - [ ] Door that opens when the user mouses over it on the 時空Δ page.
 - [ ] RSS feed parser for blog posts (reads off of pibolib's Blogger blog)
     - [x] Figure out and implement https://github.com/sdepold/jquery-rss connected to Blogger rss feed.
     - [ ] MAYBE: Comments handled through Discord server threads for additional connectivity.
-Requires Liliumbot to be created.
+Requires discord bot.
     - [ ] Sort blog posts by title categories.
 - [ ] Fancy works display
     - [x] Array parsed into JSON is read to create HTML elements.